 Intellectual property and entrepreneurial activities

 Moving your research to/from UVA.
-Your primary point person at either side of a move to another institution should be your local administrator, who can help you negotiate legal and regulatory hurdles and make the move somewhat smoother.
+Your primary point person at either side of a move to another institution should be your department/center administrator, who can help you negotiate legal and regulatory hurdles and make the move somewhat smoother.
 Please consider the following:

 - Research animals.
 Contact the Center for Comparative Medicine (CCM) if you intend to ship animals to or from the University.
 Animals arriving at UVA must undergo quarantine to reduce the risk of pathogens entering our vivaria.
 The CCM web site provides procedures for shipments to UVA and shipments to other institutions.
-Shipments of research animals to other institutions require material transfer agreements (contact: Office of Grants and Contracts).
+Shipments of research animals to other institutions require material transfer agreements (contact the Office of Grants and Contracts).
 The Gene Targeting and Transgenic Facility can cryopreserve animal lines, for subsequent reconstitution.

 - Data.
 In general, data generated at an academic institution are owned by that entity.
 If you wish to transfer data to UVA, check with your current institution concerning its policies.
 Under UVA policy Laboratory Notebook and Recordkeeping, the Vice President for Research must approve the transfer of any data.
 Please note that information (in whatever format) that you received under a confidentiality agreement may not be taken with you - your new institution should work with the originating entity to create a new confidentiality agreement if you wish to access those documents after you leave UVA.
 Similarly, if you wish to transfer clinical research data, contact the cognizant IRB concerning restrictions and procedures.

 - Intellectual property (IP).

 - Transfer of IP you developed at your current institution requires a Material Transfer Agreement (MTA; contact office: Office of Grants and Contracts).